helium/HIP/0032-validator-node-security-implementation.md

 This solution provides a powerful way of hiding the IP address from the network, enabled the validator nodes to fully focus on validation blocks and transactions.

 An example implementation of this for a series of decentralised proof-of-stake networks can be found here: [Core Chameleon](https://github.com/alessiodf/core-chameleon).
-This implemenation is actively
+This implemenation is currently actively deployed by many validator node operators in several decentralized proof-of-stake networks and has a proven track record of keeping validator node IPs properly hidden from the network.

 # Drawbacks
 [drawbacks]: #drawbacks